lkosak/teddy-api/README.md

 # TEDdy API #
 A tiny node.js app that dumps a collection of TED talks from mongodb.
+Used to power [TEDdy](http://github.com/lkosak/teddy)

 ## Endpoints ##